 Techniques for treatment vary with age and development and generally are low force compared to adults.
 It is not appropriate to use the same types of techniques in children and particularly infants.
 The goal is addressing the function of the musculoskeletal system to achieve the individuals optimal neuro-motor skill development.
 The WHO supports this as a means to improve motor skills in children which is associated with maintaining normal weight in childhood.

-Dr. Weber has a holisitic approach to patients, evaluating different factors presenting which are associated with suboptimal health.
-She works with families to understand how to affect these and how to engage the core muscles which give support to the affected musculoskeletal system.
+Dr. Weber has a holisitic approach to patients, evaluating different factors which are associated with suboptimal health.
+She works with families to understand how to manage the different factors involved.
+A primary goal is to teach parents how to work with the infant and young child to help them engage the core muscles which give support to the affected musculoskeletal system.
+Instructions in core exercises for older children, adolescents and the pregnant patient are tailored to their abilities and are essential for the rehabilitative process.

 Sue comments “Taking on difficult cases is like being a detective, looking at the whole picture to figure out what is wrong with the patient.
 Having 12 years of university level education and over 30 years of experience has given me the tools to differentially diagnose different problems and manage them appropriately.
 This has been instrumental in improving the quality of life for those who have not found help.”